skorokithakis/the-spam-chronicles/content/emails/stavros-cedia-expo-attendees-database-2023-07-28/message1.md

 From: Perry Williams
 Sent: Wednesday, June 26, 2023 10:20 AM
-To: hi@stavros.io
+To: hi@stavros.io <mailto:hi@stavros.io>
 Subject: Stavros - CEDIA Expo Attendees Database

 Hi,

-Would you be interested in acquiring the Custom Electronic Design &amp;
-Installation Association  CEDIA Expo 2023 attendees' contact information?
+Would you be interested in acquiring the Custom Electronic Design & Installation Association  CEDIA Expo 2023 attendees' contact information?

 Attendees: IT Professionals, Security Providers, Distributors, Installers, Manufacturer Representatives, Electricians, Manufacturers, Technicians, Business Owners, Home Technology Professionals and many more..!

 If you're interested, let me know, and I'll reply with the number of attendees counts and the cost for your review.